Teres Minor Muscle Anatomy

 Location & Overview

-The teres minor is a narrow muscle located in the area of the upper back and shoulder.
-The distal part of the teres minor is covered by the deltoid.
+The teres minor is a somewhat slender and narrow muscle located in the shoulder region.
+It is positioned on the lateral border of the scapula and extends to the humerus.
+The teres minor is inferior to the infraspinatus muscle and superior to the teres major muscle.
 Sometimes muscle fibres from the infraspinatus can be fused with fibres of the teres minor.
-The teres minor is located inferiorly to the infraspinatus muscle and superior to the teres major muscle [1] [2].
+It is also deep to the deltoid and trapezius muscles which cover most of the surface of the teres minor [1] [2].

-The teres minor muscle is one of the four rotator cuff muscles of the shoulder.
-The remaining three are: the supraspinatus, infraspinatus and subscapularis.
-A useful acronym to remember the rotator cuff muscles is ‘SITS’.
-Collectively the rotator cuff muscles are able to provide stabilisation to the glenohumeral joint; which is the ball and socket joint where the head of the humerus sits within the glenoid cavity [3] [4].
+The teres minor forms part of the rotator cuff, along with the supraspinatus, infraspinatus, and subscapularis muscles.
+A useful mnemonic to remember the name of the rotator cuff muscles is ‘SITS’.
+Collectively, the rotator cuff muscles are able to provide stabilisation to the glenohumeral joint; which is the ball and socket joint where the head of the humerus sits within the glenoid cavity [3] [4].

 rotator cuff muscles